famiu/feline.nvim/USAGE.md

 Priority can also be set to a negative number, which can be used to make a component be truncated earlier than the ones with default priority.

-**WARNING:** As of now, Feline's truncation system does not work properly if you use Vim's built-in statusline modifiers in any of your component values.
-This is due to Feline not being able to get the correct length of your component if you use Vim's statusline modifiers.
-If you use Vim's statusline modifiers for a feature that's not available in Feline, consider making a feature request for it.
-And if you still have to use Vim's statusline modifiers for whatever reason, it's recommended to not enable truncation for any of your components.

 #### Conditionally enable components

 The `enabled` value of a component can be a boolean or function.
 This value determines if the component is enabled or not.
 If false, the component is not shown in the statusline.
 If it's a function, it can take either the window handler as an argument, or it can take no arguments.
 For example: